 Don't wait for the display to say 'hot', add oil right away and cook for two to three minutes, stirring all the time, then turn it off.

-Now add the cooked cut up chicken, gluten free elbow pasta and 6 cups of the homemade chicken broth, salt and pepper and stir well.
+Now add the cooked cut up chicken, elbow pasta (I used gluten free) and 6 cups of your homemade chicken broth, salt and pepper and stir well.

 Lock the lid, turn the steam release vent to 'sealing' and using the manual setting, adjust it to cook for 4 minutes at High Pressure, then carefully quick release.

-Taste it and add more salt and pepper if desired, stir in the chopped fresh parsley.
+Taste and add more salt and pepper if desired, stir in the chopped fresh parsley and serve hot.

-READY MADE CHICKEN BROTH - yes, you can use store bought chicken broth but I really think that the soup will be lacking in flavor as the best part of this soup is the broth made from the chicken.
-I'd also wait until the soup is cooked before you add salt, store bought chicken broth and bullion cubes can be high in salt.
+Homemade Chicken broth – yes, you can use store bought chicken broth and already cooked chicken but I really think that the soup will be lacking in flavor as the best part of this soup is the broth made from the chicken.
+I’d also wait until the soup is cooked before you add salt, store bought chicken broth and bullion cubes can be high in salt.

-GLUTEN FREE NOODLES - I prefer the Barilla brand of gluten free noodles, it holds up the best under pressure and many of the others disintegrate.
-Plus they are widely available and have a nice selection of pasta shapes.
+Gluten free noodles– I prefer the Barilla brand of gluten free noodles, it holds up the best under pressure and many of the others disintegrate.
+Regular noodles will take longer to cook than gluten free.